 Who Can You Sue in a Wrongful Death Lawsuit in Chicago?

 In Illinois, the next of kin can file a wrongful death accident lawsuit against the individual or the company responsible for negligent actions that led to the death of a loved one.
 If a state, county, or city agency is responsible, special regulations may apply.
 Thus, you should seek legal representation by contacting an experienced wrongful death attorney who has extensive experience helping wrongful death victims recover fair wrongful death settlements.
 Examples of liable parties in a wrongful death action could include:

-- Defective equipment: You can sue the manufacturer of defective equipment, including a defective infant car seat, airbag, or medical device, that causes the death of a family member for wrongful death.
-Here, the manufacture lets consumers use a defective product and didn't warn them, which makes them responsible.
+Defective equipment: You can sue the manufacturer of defective equipment, including a defective infant car seat, airbag, or medical device, that causes the death of a family member for wrongful death.
+Here, the manufacturer lets consumers use a defective product and didn't warn them, which makes them responsible.

 How Do I Prove a Wrongful Death Accident Case?

 For a wrongful death claim to be successful, there are certain elements that you must prove before you can be awarded any monetary damages.
 This means that the plaintiff must prove beyond reasonable doubt that the at-fault party was negligent and that the negligent behavior caused the death in question.

 Often, the elements that the plaintiff must prove in a wrongful death accident case include:

 Duty of care.
 The plaintiff must establish that the negligent party owed the deceased person some duty of care.
 You can establish this in several ways, and the level of duty of care largely depends on the situation.
 For instance, for deaths that occur in a traffic accident, the plaintiff must prove that the responsible parties had an obligation to obey the traffic rules of the roadway to keep others around them safe.